-CLINICOM should not be used for adults self-report who have;

-- Very serious memory problems i.e. "Alzheimer's Disease". - Psychotic symptoms where reality testing is seriously compromised. - Mental retardation. - Geriatric patients with neurodegenerative disease. - Severity scores before treatment.
+- The patient/guardian should have fully completed CLINICOM before the initial clinical interview. - CLINICOM can be used for children aged 6 and above, adolescents, and adults. - Take into consideration the following: - Guardians are supposed to use Clinicom for the assessment of persons under legal age.
+They can always ask relevant questions to the minor if needed. - Adults self-report - CLINICOM should not be used for - Adults self-report who have; - very serious memory problems like in Alzheimer's Disease. - psychotic symptoms where reality testing is seriously compromised. - mental retardation. - Geriatric patients, with neurodegenerative disease. - Severity scores before treatment.
 The patient or guardian who starts CLINICOM is instructed to mark the severity of the questions representing the patient's functioning at baseline before treatment and not counting the effect of treatment which is asked in a different question set.
 For instance, if they felt very depressed before treatment the answer could be 9/10 and 5/10 after they got "a little better" with treatment. - Review the Initial Assessment Report, which is presented in a standard H&P format in Clinicom Pro.
 This process takes a few very valuable minutes and allows for enhanced face-to-face time with the patient.
 Reviewing the information prior to the clinical assessment allows you to begin working on the patient's bio-psycho-social formulation and possible differential diagnoses.
 The report does not allow for changes made by the patient/guardian once the user ends the assessment in the computer.
-This guarantees compliance with strict rules associated with confidentiality-Health Information and
+This guarantees compliance with strict rules associated with confidentiality-Health Information and Portability Act (HIPAA).

-Portability Act (HIPAA) and FDA CRF 21 Part 11.
 It is very important to understand that the questions that the patients see on the screen are very detailed and have several examples of the case in point.
-On the report, the same questions -now symptoms- presented to the clinician, are spelled out based on usual clinical verbiage in an abbreviated manner.

-Text boxes are available for users to report freely on questions which do not have an answer that has to be responded to in a programmed format (i.e. yes/no, severity or multiple-choice questions).
+On the report, the same questions -now symptoms- presented to the clinician are spelled out based on usual clinical verbiage in an abbreviated manner. - Text boxes are available for users to report freely on questions which do not have an answer that has to be responded in a programmed format (i.e. yes/no, severity or multiple-choice questions).
 You can assess grammar, syntax, detail, and coherence of the information provided by the user in text boxes and displayed in italic letters.
-These are very valuable indicators of the overall patient's (if self-reported) cognitive functioning and may guide you to decide how to approach the interview.
-These text boxes are also valuable when the user is reporting on a child/adolescent, because it allows the user to provide detailed sensitive information.
+These are very valuable indicators of the overall patient's (if self-reporter) cognitive functioning and may guide you decide how to approach the interview.
+These text boxes are also valuable when the user is a reporting on a child/adolescent, because it allows the user to provide detailed sensitive information.